stackrev/vue_mobiledetection/article/readme.md

 To run on your device, you will need to enable developer options and USB wire debugging.

-This is different for everymodel, the model used here - a galaxy 10 - required we tap 7 times on its build number before developer options was available.
+This is different for every model, the one used here - a galaxy 10 - required us to tap 7 times on its build number before developer options were enabled in the device setting.

 ![Image: Samsung Developer Options](devOptionsSamsung.jpg "Samsung Developer Options")